 We perform a number of sensitivity checks that produce largely similar results.
-First, we vary the model specification: our baseline model links log yields to CO2 levels, assuming that a 1 ppm change in CO2 has the same relative (percent) effect on yields.
+First, we vary the model specification to test for non-linear effects, which are well-documented in the climate-economy literature (Dell et al. 2014).
+Our baseline model links log yields to CO_2 levels, assuming that a 1 ppm change in CO_2 has the same relative (percent) effect on yields.
 Figure 5 compares the effect of the main specification (Log-Linear) to other functional form combinations: Linear-Linear (constant absolute effect), Log-Log (constant elasticity), and Linear-Log.
-To make the results comparable, we do not show the coefficients, but instead show the effect of a 1ppm increase on corn yields in each case, as well as the 90% confidence interval.
-Results are very similar, which is not surprising, as we only have seven years of data and they all provide local linear approximations for this limited duration.
-It should be noted, though, that in our thought exercise where we extend the coefficient backward to 1940 to simulate what the CO2 effect was, the functional form makes a very large difference, which would also be the case if we were to project the effect several decades into the future.
+To make the results comparable, we do not show the coefficients, but instead show the effect of a 1 ppm increase on corn yields in each case, as well as the 90% confidence interval.
+Results are very similar, which is not surprising, as we only have seven years of data and they all provide local linear approximations for this limited duration where CO_2 varies by about 20 ppm only, which makes it hard to identify non-linear relationships.
+It should be noted, though, that in our thought exercise where we extend the coefficient backward to 1940 to simulate what the CO_2 effect was, the functional form makes a very large difference, which would also be the case if we were to project the effect several decades into the future.

-Second, we vary the time trends to allow for the possibility that temporal patterns in CO2 levels and crop yields may be occurring at a geographic level different than the county level-e.g., state-level policies may drive energy or agricultural production.
-Figure 6 plots the CO2 coefficient for all models (Panel, IV, and SFD) alternately using no time trend, a common trend, state-level trends, and county-level trends.
+Second, we vary the time trends to allow for the possibility that temporal patterns in CO_2 levels and crop yields may be occurring at a geographic level different than the county level-e.g., state-level policies may drive energy or agricultural production.
+Figure 6 plots the CO_2 coefficient for all models (Panel, IV, and SFD) alternately using no time trend, a common trend, state-level trends, and county-level trends.
 All point estimates are positive.
 The chosen time trend has no effect in the spatial first difference approach as neighboring counties tend to trend in a similar fashion, and hence exclusively focusing on comparisons between neighboring counties absorbs a common time trend.
 While there is some variation in the panel or IV setup when using a common national time trend or omitting trends altogether, the granularity of the time trend (state-specific versus county-specific) does not matter much.